University System of Georgia holding the line on tuition

 ATLANTA - Students at Georgia’s 26 public colleges and universities won’t be hit with a tuition increase this fall for the second year in a row.

-The University System of Georgia Board of Regents voted Tuesday to hold the line on tuition during the 2021-22 school year.
+The University System of Georgia (USG) Board of Regents voted Tuesday, April 13, to hold the line on tuition during the 2021-22 school year.
 The vote marked the fourth time in the last six years the system has not increased tuition.

-The impact of the coronavirus pandemic was a key factor in the decision not to raise tuition during the coming year, Tracey Cook, the system’s executive vice chancellor for strategy and fiscal affairs, told board members before Tuesday’s vote.
+The impact of the coronavirus pandemic was a key factor in the decision not to raise tuition during the coming year, Tracey Cook, the system’s executive vice chancellor for strategy and fiscal affairs, told board members before Tuesday’s vote, April 13.

 “Holding tuition flat … recognizes the financial hardships faced by many of our students and parents during the pandemic,” she said.